 A small number of specialist agencies, such as Kenyon Block Consultants, recruit experienced TSOs, primarily for contract work.

-Graduate trainee trading standards officers (TSOs) learn on the job while studying for CTSI professional qualifications.
+As a trainee TSO you'll learn on the job while studying for CTSI professional qualifications.

-These qualifications come under the Trading Standards Qualification Framework (TSQF) and awards are offered at three main levels:
+These come under the Trading Standards Qualification Framework (TSQF) and include:

 - Core Skills in Consumer Affairs and Trading Standards (CSCATS) - has exams in legal systems, consumer protection environment and law of contract.

-Each award is assessed via an examination and a portfolio of skills competence, demonstrating competency in practical work.
-See the CTSI website for full details.
+Each award is assessed via an exam and a portfolio of skills competence, demonstrating competency in practical work.
+For full details see CTSI Qualifications.

 Members of the CTSI with the appropriate qualifications and experience can apply for chartered trading standards practitioner (CTSP) status.

-Following training, a typical career path for a trading standards officer (TSO) is:
+Following your training, a typical career path looks like this:

 - chief or principal TSO.